 A: Most household junk is acceptable on the verge, however car parts, building materials, hazardous chemicals glass doors, asbestos sheeting are NOT allowed on the verge.

 - Greenwaste Bags can be collected from Herb Graham Rec Centre, City of Stirling Administration Office and City of Stirling Works Depot (Natalie Way).
-Bring in a copy of your rates/utility bill/ drivers license to verify place of residency.
+Bring in your official bag voucher (included on your greenwaste tip pass) to verify residency and collect bags.

 - Green waste and household junk must only be placed on your verge 9 (NINE) Days before the respective collections.